OwaisBandaly/Whispr/README.md

 # Whispr.

 A modern, full-stack social chat application built with React, Node.js, Express, MongoDB, and Stream Chat SDK.
-Chatify lets you connect with friends, send and accept friend requests, chat in real-time, and manage your social network with a beautiful, responsive UI.
+whispr. lets you connect with friends, send and accept friend requests, chat in real-time, and manage your social network with a beautiful, responsive UI.

 ---